afoshiok/afoshiok/README.md

 6/26/23 - Ran into an issue (EOF Error) when running the Sentify API in production.
 The deployment will probably not happen for now.
 But feel free to run it locally. :(

+6/26/23 - Decided to turn the Letterboxd project into a web app instead of a Discord bot.

 **Idea Farm:* A Notion backlog of future project ideas I want to take on in the future.

 ![afoshiok's Streak](https://github-readme-streak-stats.herokuapp.com/?user=afoshiok&theme=vue-dark&hide_border=true)